midnitelibrary/slurmtools/README.md

+### Slurmtools

-# this repository includes a collection of functions to assess recent usage statistics on Slurm-based resources.
+This repository includes a collection of functions to assess recent usage statistics on Slurm-based resources.
 It contains a mixture of existing open source tools developed elsewhere, and functions developed by CU Boulder Research Computing.
 Available commands include:

  'suacct' (SU usage for each user of a specified account over N days)